 Transmission within households is common.
 This is where the greatest risk of transmission is due to the ongoing and close nature of exposure.

-Pre-Delta, the risk of transmission to a household contact was approximately 30%, however the risk ranged in studies between 10% and 60%.[68-71] This will be higher with the Delta variant, with transmission to households occurring with most cases in the current Delta outbreak.
-Pre-Delta, children under the age of 10 appeared to be about half as susceptible to infection,[72 75] though in a household cohort study, Li et al. found the secondary attack rate was even lower for children, at 4% compared with 17.1% for adults.[76]
+Pre-Delta, the risk of transmission to a household contact was approximately 30%, however the risk ranged in studies between 10% and 60%.[69-72] This will be higher with the Delta variant.
+Transmission to other household members has occurred with most cases in the current New Zealand Delta outbreak.
+Pre-Delta, children under the age of 10 appeared to be about half as susceptible to infection.[73-76] In a household cohort study, Li et al. found the secondary attack rate was even lower for children, at 4% compared with 17.1% for adults.[77]
+However, there are some limitations associated with studies conducted in 2020, and as mentioned above, the ECDC updated its assessment of the susceptibility of children to SARS-CoV-2 infection in July 2021, now noting that children appear to be equally susceptible to SARS-CoV-2 infection compared to other age groups (low confidence).[8]

-Children were also at a lower risk of transmission or being the index case in households.[74, 77] However, one study suggests that children and adolescents are more likely to infect others.[78]
-Another study reported that household transmission was more common from children aged 0-3 years than from children aged 14-17 years.[79]
+Children were also at a lower risk of transmission or being the index case in households.[75, 78] However, one study suggests that children and adolescents are more likely to infect others.[79]
+Another study reported that household transmission was more common from children aged 0-3 years than from children aged 14-17 years.[80]

-New data from the Imperial-led REACT coronavirus monitoring programme found the highest prevalence was found in children aged 5-12 years at 5.85% (1 in 17), followed by secondary school-aged children aged 13-17 years at 5.75%.
-Prevalence was also more than four times higher in households with one or more children at 3.09%, compared to those without children (0.75%).[80]
+Data from the Imperial-led REACT coronavirus monitoring programme found the highest prevalence was in children aged 5-12 years at 5.85% (1 in 17), followed by secondary school-aged children aged 13-17 years at 5.75%.
+Prevalence was also more than four times higher in households with one or more children (3.09%), compared to those without children (0.75%).[81]

-Modelling impact of vaccination of 5-11 year olds on case numbers in New Zealand
+Modelling the impact of vaccination of 5-11-year-olds on case numbers in New Zealand

 The Ministry is undertaking ongoing internal modelling studies.
-The model considers vaccination of 5 to 11-year-olds in a subset of the scenarios.
-Assuming roughly 50% uptake in this group and the same vaccine effectiveness as in older age groups, preliminary analysis suggests that vaccination of 5-11 year-olds could substantially decrease transmission, resulting in half as many cases, hospitalisations and deaths.
+The modelling considers vaccination of 5-11-year-olds in a subset of the scenarios.
+Assuming roughly 50% uptake in this group and the same vaccine effectiveness as in older age groups, preliminary analysis suggests that vaccination of 5-11-year-olds could substantially decrease transmission, resulting in half as many cases, hospitalisations and deaths across all age groups.